davetron5000/naildrivin5.com-OLD/_posts/2013-08-08-responsible-refactoring.markdown

 ---
 layout: post
-title: "&#10106;&#10144; Responsible Refactoring"
+title: "Responsible Refactoring"
 date: 2013-08-08 09:11
-comments: true
+feature: true
-categories:
 ---
 Emboldened by tests, and with the words "ruthless refactoring" in my head, I used to "improve" the codebase I was maintaining at a previous job.
 One day, my "cleanup" caused production to break.
 How could this be?
 I was being Agile.
 I was Testing.
 I was Merciless in my Refactoring.
 I had found Code